-When programmed intelligently, some of them can even help improve strength and power gains by improving recovery through an increase in blood flow to fatigued muscles.
+When programmed in the right amounts, some of them will help improve strength and power gains by improving recovery through an increase in blood flow to fatigued muscles.

 To understand how to do this properly, we have to talk about Rule #3

-Rule #3: Organize your training effectively (Or, separate different types of training based on fitness level)
+Rule #3: Organize your training effectively based on your fitness level

 Combining different types of methods in the same workout, or in the same day, will impact how your body stores and utilizes energy, particularly glycogen.
 And research has shown it can influence the genetic signaling that takes place as a result of the workout.